FoalTS/foal/docs/guide/5-control-input-data.md

 };
 ```

 Data sent to your server is now controlled and sanitized!
-If you try to create a task with no `text` field, the server should respond with a 400 status and the details on what went wrong.
+If you try to create a flight with no `text` field, the server should respond with a 400 status and the details on what went wrong.